 At special schools, the provision of human and material resources is increased and the specialist/pupil ratio is decreased depending on the needs of pupils.
+Definitions of SEN/disability

 In Spain, pupils with SEN are defined as pupils who, for a period during or throughout their schooling, require specific special-purpose educational support and attention as they suffer from physical, intellectual or sensory disabilities, have severe behavioural disorders or are in underprivileged social or cultural situations.